LouisRustenholz/LouisRustenholz.github.io/_pages/outreach.md

 research-based competitions.

-Before this, I also served as contact point for a programming club in Rwanda and taught a one-week course in Ouagadougou, Burkina-Faso.
+Before this, I also served as contact point for a programming club in Rwanda and taught a one-week course in Ouagadougou, Burkina Faso.

 ### Other activities